You shall no longer take things at second or third hand, nor look through the eyes of the dead, nor feed on the spectres in books,

 --Walt Whitman, Song of Myself

 Despite their penchant for suppression, the Literalists ultimately proved unsuccessful at completely ridding Christianity of “variant” forms.
-And, somewhat surprisingly, orthodox editors of the bible were not even successful at synthesizing a “standardized' version of the life of Jesus for use in their own churches.
-It seems that different Literalist churches throughout the empire were so attached to one or more versions of the gospel story that, in seeking to unite the Christian world under their authority, the best orthodox, Literalist leaders could accomplish was a compromise whereby four different versions of Christ's life story (now called Matthew, Mark, Luke and John) were accepted, centuries after they were supposedly written, as canon.
+And, somewhat surprisingly, the orthodox editors of the bible were not even successful at synthesizing a “standardized' version of the life of Jesus for use in their own churches.
+It seems that different Literalist churches throughout the empire were so attached to one or more versions of the gospel story that, in seeking to unite the Christian world under their authority, the best that orthodox, Literalist leaders could accomplish was a compromise whereby four different and sometimes contradictory versions of Christ's life story (now called Matthew, Mark, Luke and John) were accepted, centuries after they were supposedly written, as canon.

 Literalists answer the questions posed at the end of the last chapter by insisting that their understanding of Christianity is anchored in these four Gospels, and that we can depend upon these gospels because they represent eyewitness accounts of actual historical events concerning the life, death, teachings and resurrection of Jesus, and infallible ones at that.
 But, there are many problems with the idea that the gospels are eyewitness accounts, as we shall see in this chapter and the next.